luttje/filament-user-attributes/README.md

     - [x] In the form
     - [x] In the table
 - [x] User interface for managing user attributes
+- [x] Support for Tabs and Sections in the form

 **Supported Input types:**